skrusty/dotswaggen/README.md

   --t-prefix         Prefix the template filename for each template type

   --o-prefix         Prefix the output filename for each file generated

+  --o-single-name    The filename to write all output to

   --help             Display this help screen.